MK2112/minicorpus/Readme.md

 ### Reproduction Challenges and Insights

 Even though the reproduction had to make assumptions and compromises, benchmark performance was largely retained or even slightly improved (within a single digit percentage range, <= 2.23%).
 We consider this to be within the margin of error and therefore not a significant deviation.
-The reproduction of MiniPile was therefore successful.
+The reproduction of MiniPile was therefore deemed successful.

 ### 160M Benchmark Insights